To request that the Library purchase a book in any format, please use the Acquisitions Request Form.

 Function:

-• The platform does not meet library function and accessibility as noted in the policy.
+• The platform does not meet library function and accessibility as noted above.

 Content:

-• The print has unique images, graphs, charts, or other important visual content unavailable in e-form.
+• The print has unique images, graphs, charts, or other important visual content unavailable or significantly different in e-form.

 • The Library has the consortia responsibility to acquire a print copy.